-Fuelled by her desire to empower mothers beyond the mat, she trained as a birth & postpartum Doula in 2019 where she also received additional training in Optimal Maternal Positioning®.
-Her understanding of birth physiology has since transformed the way she approaches her pre-natal and post-natal yoga classes and now feels even more empowered to support women more fully, from #wombtoworld.
+Fuelled by her desire to empower mothers from #wombtoworld, she certified as a birth and postpartum doula in 2019 and also received additional training in Optimal Maternal Positioning®.
+Her doula work at wonder births greatly informs her teaching approach in pre-natal and post-natal yoga classes.

 Jennifer Tan started yoga to rehabilitate a badly broken arm, and soon realized the potential of a dedicated yoga practice.
-She eventually found herself on the path of teaching Hatha Yoga, Yoga for Athletes and Restorative Yoga.
+She eventually found herself on the path of teaching Hatha Yoga, Yoga for Athletes, Trauma-informed Yoga, Accessible Yoga (in-progress) and Restorative Yoga.
 Trained by the “Queen of Restorative Yoga” herself, Judith Hanson Lasater, Jennifer is one of the few teachers in Singapore who have completed both Level 1 and Level 2 Relax and Renew®️ trainings with Judith.
+Jen loves to explore movement through various modalities, from basic strength and cardio, to more explorative methods such as Functional Range Conditioning and Feldenkrais.
 Whether she’s teaching Hatha or Restorative Yoga, her classes will always be guided by mindfulness as an intent, often with the breath as a focal point.

 Rowena found yoga in 2007, but it was not until in 2009 when she started becoming more serious about the practice after seeing how yoga supported her mother’s recovery over cancer, that.
 She completed 200H in Hatha Yoga and went on to train as a pre/post-natal yoga teacher (200H).
 It was after the birth of the second child that she decided to want to do more in supporting women in their birth journeys, and subsequently embarked on her birth and postpartum doula training.
 Rowena counts her children and the women she serves as her inspirational figures in life and in her yoga practice.